jasny/improved-php-iterable/README.md

 With iterators, the key doesn't need to be a string or integer, but can be any type and doesn't need to be unique.

-It can very convenient to make the key an array or object and keeping the value a scalar.
+It can be convenient to make the key an array or object and keeping the value a scalar.
 As such you can do link operations like case conversion, etc. Another application is to group child objects per parent object.

 ### Generators